jawj/spindlytext/README.md

 TODO
 ----

-A method returning a three.js @THREE.Line@ might be handy.
+A method returning a three.js THREE.Line might be handy.